HazyFish/ucdavis-csif-vscode-asm-dbg/README.md

 ## Step 5: Give some Feedback
 - Give a star to this if you enjoy it!
-- Open up an issue or pull request to report typos, problems, or anything that can help me make this better
+- Open up an issue or pull request to report typos, problems, or anything that can help make this better
-- Follow me on GitHub! (optional)
+- Follow me on GitHub!